misterola/FOrgy/README.md

 ### Using forgy public APIs
-1. Import the ```get_isbns_from_texts``` function to execute the current task and ```pathlib.Path``` from python standard library to properly handle the path to source and destination directories
+1. Import the ```get_isbns_from_texts``` function to execute the current task and ```pathlib.Path``` from python standard library to properly handle the path to source and destination directories.
    ```cmd
    from forgy.messyforg import get_isbns_from_texts
    ```
-2. Define the source and destination directories
+2. Define the source and destination directories.
    ```cmd
    source_directory = Path(r'C:\Users\USER-NAME\Desktop\SOURCE-DIRECTORY')
    txt_destination_dir = Path(r'C:\Users\USER-NAME\Desktop')